Hugi-11/Go-Raider/README.md

 Go Raider

 Token Joiner With TLS And Works Proxyless
-Tokens Raid proxyless and uses goroutines for high speeds!
+Tokens Should Be Fresh/aged NEVER Used For raiding before and unflagged Tokens Raid proxyless and uses goroutines for high speeds!
 Tokens Dont Lock and No Captcha / Very Fast Join speed